Compare Affordable Georgia Health Insurance Plans Online

-If you’re not familiar with short term health insurance, here’s a brief overview of what it is and how it can work for you.
+If you’re not familiar with short term medical insurance, here’s a brief overview of what it is and how it can work for you.

 STM plans are a temporary alternative to the insurance plans you can buy on the Georgia marketplace.
 They’re helpful for people who missed the window to sign up for an ACA plan, were dropped from an employer (or parents’) plan, or are retired and waiting for Medicare benefits to start because they cover the basics: unforeseen accidents, illnesses, and hospital visits.
 Some have coverage up to a million dollars.

-Short term health insurance is also referred to as “gap coverage” since it can cover you until the next open enrollment period begins and you can apply for ACA insurance.
+Short term medical insurance is also referred to as “gap coverage” since it can cover you until the next open enrollment period begins and you can apply for ACA insurance.

-Unlike ACA plans, you can purchase an individual or family short term health insurance plan in Georgia at any time on Agile Health Insurance.
+Unlike ACA plans, you can purchase an individual or family short term medical insurance plan in Georgia at any time on Agile Health Insurance.

 There are some changes within the STM industry recently that are worth noting.
 Starting in 2019 there is no longer a tax penalty for having short term insurance.